moppymopperson/waiwai-uml/README.md

 # Wai Wai UML
-Wai Wai UML is an experiment to in mob UML design.
+Wai Wai UML is an experiment in mob UML design.
 Each person in the room has the same page open on their computer, and all members can interactively edit the Plant UMLi markdown at anytime, resulting in an automatic realtime update on all other user's screens.